 A 1×3 RGB vector with numbers between 0–1 setting background color for the pre-trial interval.
 Default is same as trial, which you can set in backColor below.

 A 1×3 RGB vector with numbers between 0–1 setting background color for the trial.
-Default is same as experiment, which you can set in experiment object property backColor.
+Default is same as experiment, which you can set in experiment object property backColor (default black).
 You can override this for any part of the trial using a backColor element.

 Default: trial starts flexibly whenever previous trial ends + pre-trial interval

-For use in scanner experiments.
 By default a trial starts flexibly whenever the previous trial ends + pre-trial interval (above).
 Alternatively if you use property start, the trial starts at a fixed time relative to experiment sync in a past trial.
-To do this, first use an element in one trial to sync the experiment at a trigger it registers using element property syncExperiment.
-Then for any number of trials that run subsequently, use trial start to set start times relative to that sync. start is a further struct with one field start.t_sync containing a 1×2 vector <cd>[t0 dt]<cd>.
-This works conditionally, so you can set it the same for all subsequent trials:
+To do this, first use an element in one trial (a "syncer" trial) to sync the experiment at a trigger it registers using element property syncExperiment.
+Then for any number of trials that run subsequently, set trial start for start time relative to that sync. start is a further struct with one field start.t_sync containing a 1×2 vector <cd>[t0 dt]<cd>.
+It works conditionally, so you can set it the same for all the subsequent trials:

 Setting trial start.t_sync does three things: